TuLe-23/Plant-Co-Performance-Report/README.md

 As a Power BI specialist and data analyst for Plant Co., a global indoor, outdoor, and landscape plant supplier, I was tasked with developing a high-level Power BI dashboard for the executive team. **This performance report uses 5.1k synthetic sales records from January 2022 to April 2024, covering sales, accounts, and products.** The goal was to transform this data into actionable insights to reflect the company’s performance over the years.
 This analysis provides strategic insights for decision-making by focusing on key areas such as sales, gross profit, and quantity of sold products.
 It examines year-to-date (YTD) figures, prior year-to-date (PYTD) data, YTD vs. PYTD, and profit.

 ## Executive Summary
 The analysis provides a snapshot of Plant Co.’s performance across sales, gross profit, and quantity of items sold.
-Profit percentages remained consistent across all 2,400 sales annually.
-While sales figures declined in 2023, the quantity of products sold significantly increased.
+Profit percentage remained consistent at 40% across all 2,400 sales annually.
+While sales figures declined in 2023, the quantity of units sold significantly increased.
 These trends indicate areas for potential year-over-year sales improvements.

 ## Insights Deep-Dive
 - **Sales Analysis**